Gobeyn/dumpling/README.md

 ## Planned changes

 - Currently, there are a few things that are hard coded that shouldn't be.
 Mainly, the editing assumes `kitty` and `neovim` are installed and there is no configuration to change that.
-Similarly, only `wl-clipboard` is supported for copying bibtex contents into.
-This is fine for personal use, but we should probably make it usable for other people.

 ## Why Dumpling